guix on gentoo howto

 built artifact.
 They are also called derivations.

-Command line interface is slightly different from nix
+Command line interface is slightly different from nix: to me it feels

 more consistent and more powerful.
-For example nix
+For example nix provides tools like

-provides single entry point guix
+nix-shell.
+While guix provides single entry point guix command.

-) allows you to create an
+guix environment (sibling of nix-shell) allows you to create an

 isolated shell and optionally run it in a separate container.
 That

-provides additional isolation layer on foreign distros (I run gentoo
+provides additional isolation layer on foreign distros (I run gentoo).

 # get only 'ghc' into environemnt